datastax/python-driver/docs/installation.rst

 C Extensions
 ^^^^^^^^^^^^
-By default, a number of extensions are complect, providing faster hashing for token-aware routing with the ``Murmur3Partitioner``, `libev <http://software.schmorp.de/pkg/libev.html>`_ event loop integration, and Cython optimized extensions.
+By default, a number of extensions are compiled, providing faster hashing for token-aware routing with the ``Murmur3Partitioner``, `libev <http://software.schmorp.de/pkg/libev.html>`_ event loop integration, and Cython optimized extensions.